Calcium Needs For Young Athletes

 As kids head back to school, for many that also means back to busy sports schedules.
 Coaches say that one component of sports training that is often overlooked, but can have a major impact on performance, is nutrition.
 In this video, sports nutrition expert and board certified specialist in sports dietetics, Heather Mangieri, shares advice on balancing menus to include the right combination of nutrients for well-nourished athletes.

-American Dairy Association and the Buffalo Bills have been working together for years to educate student on the important role proper nutrition plays in training and performance.
-Bills’ Strength & Conditioning Coach Dan Liburd says replenishing essential nutrients after long workouts is crucial to combat muscle breakdown and fight stress that comes with heavy exercise.
+Brooklyn Nets Strength and Conditioning Coach Dan Liburd says replenishing essential nutrients after long workouts is crucial to combat muscle breakdown and fight stress that comes with heavy exercise.

 Cornell University’s 1,100 Athletes Refuel With Chocolate Milk